IBM/transition-amr-parser/README.md

 cd transition-amr-parser
 ```

-The code has been tested on Python `3.6.9`.
-We use a script to activate
+The code has been tested on Python `3.6` and `3.7` (x86 only).
+We use a script
-conda/pyenv and virtual environments.
-If you prefer to handle this yourself
+to activate conda/pyenv and virtual environments.
+If you prefer to handle this
-just create an empty file (the training scripts will assume it exists in any
+yourself just create an empty file (the training scripts will assume it exists
-case).
+in any case).

 ```bash
 touch set_environment.sh